mrkkrp/modern-uri/README.md

 Text -> m (RText 'Scheme)`.
 For example, if argument to `mkScheme` is not a valid scheme, an exception will be thrown.
-Note that monads such as `Maybe` are also instances of the `MonadThrow` type class, and so the smart constructors may be used in pure setting as well.
+Note that monads such as `Maybe` are also instances of the `MonadThrow` type class, and so the smart constructors can be used in pure environment as well.

 There is a smart constructor that can make an entire `URI` too, it's called (unsurprisingly) `mkURI`: